Flightex/external-database/README.md

 </details>

 ## Support
-If you need help with this, you can [join our Discord Support Server](https://discord.com/invite/7va3rtC).
-We will happily help you there!
+If you need help with this, you can create an issue on this repository or you can [join our Discord Support Server](https://discord.com/invite/7va3rtC).
+We will happily help you!

 If you want to contribute to this, you can submit a pull request and we'll happily review it!